 World Malaria Day also enables new donors to join in a global partnership against malaria, and for research and academic institutions to reveal scientific advances to the public.

 The day also gives international partners, companies, and foundations a chance to showcase their efforts and reflect on how to scale up what has worked.

 Facts about Malaria

-- There are different types of plasmodium parasite, but do you know that only five types of plasmodium causes malaria in humans.
-They are Plasmodium falciparum, Plasmodium vivax, P. ovale and Plasmodium malariae and Plasmodium knowlesi.
+- There are different types of plasmodium parasites, but do you know that only five types of plasmodium cause malaria in humans.
+They are Plasmodium falciparum, Plasmodium vivax, P. ovale and Plasmodium malariae, and Plasmodium knowlesi.